Sparks & Reno Preschool Program

-A cheerful, child-centered Sparks and Reno preschool classroom environment reinforces children’s independence, intellectual development, and stimulates discussion.
-Teachers create an atmosphere that invites children to observe, to be active, and to make choices in their Reno and Sparks preschools.
+A cheerful, child-centered Sparks and Reno preschool classroom reinforces children’s independence, intellectual development, and stimulates discussion.
+One of the best parts and benefits of attending preschool is the environment that your child will learn in.
+Our teachers create an atmosphere that invites children to observe, to be active, and to make choices in their Reno and Sparks preschools.
 The daily schedule offers a broad range of structured and unstructured activities and provide children with the security of routine.
 Working independently, in small groups, and one-on-one with teachers, children learn through hands-on exploration of a wide selection of materials.

 Learning centers include: home living, math, science, writing and literacy, art, blocks and construction, manipulatives, library and children’s literature, sensory, and outdoor playground.

 More complex manipulatives are introduced in the Reno and Sparks preschools classroom to enhance eye-hand coordination, fine motor development, and encourage cooperative play.

 Writing and Art Centers

 The writing center includes pencils, thin markers, alphabet stencils, many varieties of paper, rulers, and materials that inspire children to write and create.
 Each child has their own notebook for writing which provides them the freedom to work at their own individualized pace allowing their emerging abilities to flourish.

 The art centers are stocked with crayons, scissors, glue and glue sticks, paints, multi-colored construction paper, and materials are added on a daily basis to enhance the curriculum and inspire creativity.